 - American Airlines will continue daily nonstop service from Dallas Fort Worth (DFW) on a year-round basis (previously service was seasonal).
 Not only is DFW a global hub, the airport also serves as America’s largest offering one-stop connections from Asia, Australia, South America, Europe and the Middle East.

-- NEW!
-We-Cycle, Aspen’s local bike sharing program, will now offer the first 30 minutes of every We-Cycle ride fare free to all riders.
-We-Cycle launched in 2013, making Aspen the first-ever resort town to have an official bike-sharing program.
+- NEW We-Cycle, Aspen’s local bike sharing program, will now offer the first 30 minutes of every We-Cycle ride fare free to all riders.
+We-Cycle launched in 2013, making Aspen the first resort town with an official bike-sharing program.

 FOOD & WINE NEWS

 - COMING JULY 2018 The Hotel Jerome will open their new underground bar called Bad Harriet, named after Jerome B. Wheeler’s wife, opening in June 2018.
 (330 E. Main St.)